rtCamp/wp-menu-custom-fields/README.md

 # What plugin does #

 - It uses the newly added action hook of WordPress 5.4 wp_nav_menu_item_custom_fields to add custom fields on Menu Item edit interface.
 - It then shows data stored in these custom fields on menu items on frontend.
-    - Plugin gives these custom fields:
+- Plugin provides below custom fields:
   - Custom text
   - Media (image/video) with link and caption
   - Shortcode with caption
   - Custom HTML with [tinyMCE](https://www.tiny.cloud/) editor

 # Branches #